SAFE: Improving LLM Systems using Sentence-Level In-generation Attribution: Introduction

 \section{Introduction}

-Recent advances in the field of machine learning have enabled the creation of deep learning models that are not limited to specific tasks but are general-purpose, capable of performing a wide range of functions at near-human performance levels.
-Large Language Models (LLMs)~\cite{llm} are widely accessible and often provide accurate answers to general queries.
-However, they are also prone to generating incorrect statements~\cite{dziri,learntofake,verifiable} (see supplementary material), which can be risky in systems where accuracy is essential.
-Despite their shortcomings~\cite{Tan2024}, LLMs are driving progress across science and industry.
+Recent advances in the field of machine learning enabled the creation of deep learning models that are not limited to specific tasks but are general-purpose, capable of performing a wide range of functions at near-human performance levels.
+Large Language Models (LLMs)~\citep{llm} are widely accessible and often provide accurate answers to general queries.
+However, they are also prone to generating incorrect statements~\citep{learntofake,verifiable,zhang2025llm,bang2025}, which can be risky in systems where accuracy is essential.
+Despite their shortcomings, LLMs are driving progress across science and industry.
 Yet, users in domains where correctness and accuracy are of high importance, e.g. medical, law, and academic scholarly, are hindered by the possibility of the generated content being incorrect.
-Improving LLMs trustworthiness and verifiability becomes a critical challenge, especially when it is difficult to judge the correctness of the answer~\cite{Sadeghi202436}.
+Improving LLMs' trustworthiness and verifiability becomes a critical challenge, especially when it is difficult to judge the correctness of the answer~\citep{Sadeghi202436}.

-Attribution can enhance the trustworthiness of LLMs by identifying the sources that influence their outputs~\cite{rashkin2022, yue2023}, improving transparency and enabling fact-checking~\cite{factcheck}.
-In this work, we examine two key issues with LLM-generated responses in the context of retrieval-augmented generation (RAG) systems: (1) answers that contain false statements, and (2) references that are missing, unrelated, or hallucinated~\cite{gpthall}.
-Research shows that users are more likely to trust systems that provide explanations -- even if they are incorrect -- compared to those that provide no explanation at all~\cite{bansal2021, trust2, Lai_2019}.
+Attribution enhances the trustworthiness of LLMs by identifying the sources that influence their outputs~\citep{rashkin2022, yue2023}, improving transparency and enabling fact-checking~\citep{factcheck}.
+We detect two key issues with LLM-generated responses in the context of retrieval-augmented generation (RAG) systems: (1) answers that contain false statements, and (2) references that are missing, unrelated, or hallucinated~\citep{gpthall}.
+Research shows that users are more likely to trust systems that provide references, even if they are incorrect, compared to those that provide no references at all~\citep{bansal2021, trust2, Lai_2019}.
 This highlights the risk of users placing undue trust in attribution systems that generate inaccurate references, reinforcing the need for reliable attribution.
-Moreover, popular LLM interfaces often cite entire documents as sources (e.g., Perplexity~\cite{perp}), requiring users to read the full text to verify claims.
-This makes fact-checking in such systems impractical~\cite{min2023, yue2023}.
+Moreover, popular LLM interfaces often cite entire documents as sources (e.g., \cite{perp}), requiring users to read the full text to verify claims.
+This makes fact-checking in such systems impractical~\citep{min2023, yue2023}.